inspire-eu-validation/RETIRED-ats-view-wmts/A.04.layer.name.id.md

 For each [Layer element](#layer) provided by the service according to it's Service Metadata:

-* For [Metadata element](#metadata) for the layer as `metadata`:
+* For each [Metadata element](#metadata) of the layer as `metadata`:
   * Check that `metadata` contains a non-empty [href attribute](#href_attr) and that it's a valid URL and fetch the document it refers to.
   * Check that the fetched document contains is a valid INSPIRE metadata record for a data set at it's root.
   * Check if the [Specification](#specification) contains one of the official translations of the names of [IR IOP](README.md#ref_IR_IOP) and that the value of [Pass](#pass) equals "true".
-  * If the above conditions are not met, pass the test is non-INSPIRE layer.
-If they are passed also check the following:
+  * If at least one of the above conditions is not met, skip this layer as a non-INSPIRE layer.
-     *  Check that the trimmed string content of the [Identifier](#identifier) matches one the harmonised layer names given in [IR IOP](README.md#ref_IR_IOP) or it's amendments.
+  * If all of them are they are met, check that the trimmed string content of the [Identifier](#identifier) matches one the harmonised layer names given in [IR IOP](README.md#ref_IR_IOP) or it's amendments.
+If matched, mark layer as passed.
+* All layers must be marked either as skipped or passed.
-  * If there are more than one layer with the [Metadata element](#metadata) pointing to the same INSPIRE metadata record, the [Identifier](#identifier) of only one of them needs to match one of the harmonised layer names in order for the test to pass.
+* If there are more than one layer with the [Metadata element](#metadata) pointing to the same INSPIRE metadata record, the [Identifier](#identifier) of only one of them needs to match one of the harmonised layer names in order for the test to pass for all of those layers.

 **Reference(s)**: [IR IOP](README.md#ref_IR_IOP), [TG VS](README.md#ref_TG_VS), chapters 5.2.3.3.4.5 and 5.2.3.3.4.6